JUMP TO A TOPIC

 Consideration to Rising Treatments

-University of Chicago Medicine is hosting a study for two immune checkpoint inhibitors for mesothelioma.
+University of Chicago Medicine’s cancer center is hosting a study for two immune checkpoint inhibitors for mesothelioma.
 The therapies, Opdivo and Yervoy, are approved by the FDA for unresectable pleural mesothelioma.
 This study is one of the first incorporating immunotherapy for peritoneal mesothelioma.

 Patients receive Opdivo and Yervoy (brand names for nivolumab and ipilimumab, respectively), followed by HIPEC/cytoreductive surgery.
 The objective is to assess how peritoneal mesothelioma tumors respond to immunotherapy treatment – and if the drugs shrink tumors and make surgery easier.

-How to Get Treatment at University of Chicago Medicine for Mesothelioma
+How to Get Treatment at University of Chicago Comprehensive Cancer Center for Mesothelioma

 Chicago is an easily accessible cancer center with regular incoming flights from throughout the country.
 This means going to University of Chicago Medicine’s cancer center is a top option for patients.